IntelliJ IDEA Integration

 Things to watch out for

-If your test instance is using HTTPS, there is one more step you will need to do to enable the communication between ScriptRunner over the local network connection.
-When presented with this dialog the first time you click the IntelliJ icon, simply follow the instructions for allowing http traffic over the local network when connecting to ScriptRunner.
+If this is your first time running the IDEA editor, there is one more step you will need to do to enable the communication between ScriptRunner over the local network connection.
+When presented with this dialog, simply follow the instructions in step 2 for allowing http traffic over the local network when connecting to ScriptRunner.

 If you can find classes but IntelliJ is not giving you code completion recommendations, it is likely that there is no JDK for the project set.
 When you open the project the first time you should be prompted to set a JDK, but you can set this at any time by going to File > Project Structure and set a JDK version.